NCAS-CMS/cfa-conventions/source/cfa.md

 **`scale_factor`** and **`add_offset`** attributes, etc.) then the uncompressed fragment comprises a part of the compressed aggregated data.

+### Data type

+Unles the aggregated variable is defined as having packed data via the **`scale_factor`** and **`add_offset`** attributes, a fragment may have a different data type to that of the aggregated variable.
+In this case the fragment's data must be cast to the aggregated variable's data type.

+### Missing values

+A fragment may use any valid means for defining missing values.
+Missing values must be changed to values that the aggregated variable recognises as missing.
+It is up to the creator of the dataset to ensure that non-missing values in a fragment are not registered as missing in the aggregated data.

 ### Example 2